snhilde/dwm-statusbar/README.md

 ## Contributing ##

 Send a pull request or a message.
 Additional functionality is welcome, as are suggestions to make the program leaner, faster, and better performing. #LebronThisCode

+## Future Additions ##

+* Currently, the program only handles WiFi connectivity.
+Let's add other connections as well.

 ## Author ##